input-output-hk/cardano-diagnosis-program/README.md

 ## How it works

-- Your log file does not contain any sensitive information so it's safe to read them.

 - Classifier will analyze given log file and try to identify the issue based on the knowledge base which is a csv file.

 - Because we're using an csv file instead of web APIs, you can analyze the logs offline which is a lot safer.